Midley History of Photography:

 The full contents are easily available from the hypertext menu in the frame on the left of your screen.
-A full bibliographic list is also provided below on this home page which sometimes also provides additional comments regarding the original publication.
-If this is your first visit to this site then the best way to see the range of work on offer is to go to that bibliography first, below.
+A full bibliographic list is also provided below which for most items provides additional comments regarding the original publication.
+On a first visit the best way to see the range of work on offer is to look through this bibliography:

 - Brewsters and Claudets Topaz Camera Lens, 1867 ,